-Course Code COMP SCI 7023 Course Software Process Improvement Coordinating Unit School of Computer Science Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange Y Prerequisites COMP SCI 7007 Course Description This course is a guided study of software process grounded by practical personal experience.
+Course Code COMP SCI 7023 Course Software Process Improvement Coordinating Unit Computer Science Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange Y Prerequisites COMP SCI 7007 Course Description This course is a guided study of software process grounded by practical personal experience.
 All software engineering is based on one or more processes that guide how software is developed with particular time, cost or quality goals.
 Process improvement aims to learn from current practice and objectively assess potential improvements.
 This will be explored by practicing a simplified form of the Personal Software Process and studying a number of process related topics drawn from: the goal question metric paradigm; appropriate automation; configuration management; project tracking and control; quality assurance; cost of quality; continuous integration; DevOps; software distribution; Infrastructure, Platform and Software as a Service; leveraging social media and the internet.

 Course Coordinator: Dr Christoph Treude

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course students will be able to:

 1 Articulate a critical view of the Personal Software Process 2 Articulate a critical view of their own software development process 3 Write essays following the structure of a scientific paper 4 Apply the PSP to their work

 The above course learning outcomes are aligned with the Engineers Australia Stage 1 Competency Standard for the Professional Engineer.